silnrsi/grcompiler/README.md

 ### GDLPP #include details

-WARNING: On Windows, file inclusion is relative to the current working directory when grcompiler (or gdlpp) is ran **if the path to the including file is specified using backslashes**.
-(It is NOT relative to the folder containing the including file.)
-Linux-style forward slash path separators should be used even on Windows to avoid this, especially on the grcompiler command line where the path to a gdl file is specified.
+WARNING: On Windows, a longstanging bug has recently been fixed.
+File inclusion will now be relative to the including file.
+Users who previously did inclusion based on the current working directory will see changes if the current working director differs from the location of the including file.
+(Previously on Windows, file inclusion was relative to the current working directory when the path to the including file was specified using backslashes.)

 It's possible to specify a folder that gdlpp will use to find included files (such as stddef.gdh).
 Set the GDLPP_PREFS environment variable to